Big man (anthropology): Big man "system"

-Powers and responsibilities

-A big man's position is rarely secured as an inherited position at the top of a hierarchy.
-Rather, big men commonly compete with one another in an ongoing process of reciprocity and re-distribution of material and political resources.
-Spreading the word of his power and capabilities – thereby establishing reputation and recognition among outsiders – requires the delivery of resources as tribute to relevant big men of other groups.
-Simultaneously, he must secure resources for his own followers in order to maintain their satisfaction and confidence in his leadership.
-As such, the big man is subject to a transactional order based on his ability to effectively balance these mutually opposed tasks.

-Concepts of the role and what it entails are relatively fluid and can vary between groups.
-Typically, any authority a big man may possess is neither formally defined nor universally recognized by others.
-His position is usually not heritable and his descendants are not guaranteed the right to succession or any otherwise elevated status.

-In the Island of Malaita in Solomon Islands the big man system is dying away, but the big man system can be seen at the political level.
-Every four years in the Solomon Islands' national elections, the system can be clearly seen, especially in the Melanesian Islands.

 In Papua New Guinea

-The first use of the term may be found in the English-translation of Dreißig Jahre in der Südsee (1907) by Richard Parkinson.
-The term may be often found in many historical works dealing with Papua New Guinea.
+The first use of the term may be found in the English translation of Dreißig Jahre in der Südsee (1907) by Richard Parkinson.
+The term is often found in historical works dealing with Papua New Guinea.
 Andrew Strathern applies the concept of big-men to a community in Mount Hagen, Papua New Guinea.

 Traditionally, among peoples of non-Austronesian-speaking communities, authority was obtained by a man (the so-called "big man") recognised as "performing most capably in social, political, economic and ceremonial activities".
 His function was not to command, but to influence his society through his example.
-He was expected to act as a negotiator with neighbouring groups, and to periodically redistribute food (generally produced by his wives).
+He was expected to act as a negotiator with neighbouring groups and to redistribute food (generally produced by his wives) periodically.
 In this sense, he was seen as ensuring the well-being of his community.

 Such a system is still found in many parts of Papua New Guinea, and other parts of Melanesia.